mrvollger/mrvollger.github.io/_pages/about.md

 ## The Vollger Lab

 The Vollger lab will be coming to the Department of Human Genetics at University of Utah January 1st 2026!
-New website coming soon.
+New website coming soon at [https://volgerlab.com](https://volgerlab.com).
 Positions available!
 Please reach out to me if you are interested in joining the lab.

 ## My history